saadq/Materialize/README.md

-# Material Spacegray Theme
+# Materialize
-A fusion between [Material](https://github.com/equinusocio/material-theme) and [Spacegray](https://github.com/kkga/spacegray), two of the most popular themes for Sublime Text.
+Bringing Material to the most popular color schemes for Sublime.

 ## Screenshots